Generic Name: dornase alfa (inhalation) (DOOR nase AL fa)

 There are no known interactions between Pulmozyme and other medicines.
 Talk to your doctor or pharmacist before taking any other prescription or over-the-counter medicines, including herbal products, during treatment with Pulmozyme.

-More Pulmozyme resources
+More about Pulmozyme (dornase alfa)

 Where can I get more information?